ThomasMertes/seed7/src/read_me.txt

     ./hi chk_all

-  Under windows using ./ might not work.
+  Under Windows using ./ might not work.
 Just omit the ./ and
   type:

     hi chk_all